Lalit-khatri/Lalit-khatri/README.md

 - 👋 Hi, I’m @Lalit-kumar
-- 👀 I’m interested in internships , Full -time role
-- 🌱 I’m currently
+- 👀 Best and ruthless iOS developer ever.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ... lk.khatri558@gmail.com